realtradam/raylib-template/README.md

     - Name it `BUTLER_API_KEY`
 4. Make sure to set a viewport for your game on Itch.io

-And that should be it, you game should automatically compile and uplaod to itch when you push to the master branch.
+And that should be it, your game should automatically compile and upload to itch when you push to the master branch.